o-log/php-db/README.md

 Space are assigned to connections in the application config.
 All spaces may share the same connection, or be located in different databases and on different database servers.

-Sonnector and space configuration example:
+Connector and space configuration example:

     class Config
     {